windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/3.x/core/config.md

 $foo = $config['foo'];
 ```

-Config is a Registry object, please see [Registry Object](../more/registry.html)
+Config is a Structure object, please see [Structure Object](../more/structure.html)

 ### Nested Data